Written by Ari Parker — Updated: Wednesday, March 8, 2023

 Back pain, arthritis, muscle tightness—these are just a few of the ailments that we complain about as we age.
 They also happen to be a few of the ailments we can prevent or alleviate by stretching regularly.

 Stretching has a lot of great benefits and should be incorporated into your daily routine.
-Below are some basic stretches you can use to reduce tension and keep your body limber.
+Below are some basic stretches you can use to reduce issues with flexibility and mobility.

 **As always, you should consult a medical professional to make sure you are able to undertake physical exercise.
 Remember not to overstretch to avoid injury, and if you ever feel any physical pain either before or during your exercise, please stop and consult a doctor before continuing.